trevorlomba/calculator/README.md

 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Replace all instances of `ga-wdi-boston.browser-template` with the name of your project.
+    - You can search for all instances of text in Atom by pressing `commant+shift+f`.
 1. Move into the new project and `git init`.
 1. Add all of the files in your project with the command `git add --all`.
       - **Note: This is the only time you should run this command!**